wenyuzhao/lxr-pldi-2022-artifact/README.md

 ### 2. Run simple benchmark

 Run a simple benchmark using our pre-built LXR GC and check the output results.
 This will ensure that the builds in the image is functional.

+Note that our GC implementation is not as stable as OpenJDK GCs.
+If you run into an error, try re-run it a few more times.

 Please cd to `/root` and run: